ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST order blocks by increasing slot number.

-Clients MUST respond with blocks from their view of the current fork choice.
-In particular, blocks from slots before the finalization MUST lead to the finalized block reported in the `Status` handshake.
+Clients MUST respond with blocks from their view of the current fork choice -- that is, blocks from the single chain defined by the current head.
+Of note, blocks from slots before the finalization MUST lead to the finalized block reported in the `Status` handshake.

+Clients MUST respond with blocks that are consistent from a single chain within the context of the request.

 #### BeaconBlocksByRoot